By Faye M Smith

-“Behind the knee is another often-neglected area that’s incredibly sensitive to any kind of touch,” says Annabelle.
+“Behind the knee is another often-neglected area that’s incredibly sensitive to any kind of touch,” says Knight.
 “It’s even ticklish for some and responds well to massage.”

 This spot is also great for both men and women.
-“Many erogenous zones are shared between both sexes, particularly lips, ears, scalp and the inner thigh,” adds Annabelle.
+“Many erogenous zones are shared between both sexes, particularly lips, ears, scalp and the inner thigh,” adds Knight.

 10. HANDS, FINGERTIPS AND INNER WRISTS

 And the wrist is also another great sweet spot.
-"Home of the pulse point, this is a highly sensitive erogenous zone,” says Annabelle.
+"Home of the pulse point, this is a highly sensitive erogenous zone,” Knight adds.
 “Alternating between stroking and tapping motions with your fingertips can prompt tantalizing tingles.”

 Faye M Smith is an award-winning journalist with over 15 years experience in the magazine industry.
 Her continued work in the area of natural health won her the coveted title of theHealth Food Manufacturers’ Association (HFMA) Journalist of the Year Award 2021.

 Currently Acting Health Editor across several brands including woman&home, Woman and Woman’s Own, Faye specialises in writing about mental health, the menopause, and sex and relationships.
 In fact, having previously been the go-to sex columnist for Now magazine, there isn't much she won't discuss when it comes to women's health.
 This makes her the best person to review must-buy sex toys, describe how to have a mind-blowing orgasm or explain how to navigate sex in the shower without it ending in a medical emergency.